aws-samples/aws-secure-environment-accelerator/src/mkdocs/docs/faq/index.md

     We suggest the most effective mechanism for leveraging ACM is by adding CNAME authorization records to the relevant DNS domains using Method 2, but may not appropriate right for all customers.

-??? faq "Why do we have rsyslog servers?
+??? faq "1.6.4.
+Why do we have rsyslog servers?
 I thought everything was sent to CloudWatch?"

     #### Why do we have rsyslog servers?
 I thought everything was sent to CloudWatch?

     The rsyslog servers are included to accept logs for appliances and third party applications that do not natively support the CloudWatch Agent from any account within a customers Organization.
 These logs are then immediately forwarded to CloudWatch Logs within the account the rsyslog servers are deployed (Operations) and are also copied to the S3 immutable bucket in the log-archive account.
 Logs are only persisted on the rsyslog hosts for 24 hours.
 The rsyslog servers are required to centralize the 3rd party firewall logs (Fortinet Fortigate).

-??? faq "Can you deploy the solution without Fortinet Firewall Licenses?"
+??? faq "1.6.5.
+Can you deploy the solution without Fortinet Firewall Licenses?"

     #### Can you deploy the solution without Fortinet Firewall Licenses?